 Key limes are hybrid citrus fruits with a 1-2 inches wide spherical shape.
 It has a green color but becomes yellow when it matures.
 A ripe key lime, for its size, feels heavy.

-With a more acidic and stronger flavor than Persian limes, key limes are very juicy and aromatic.
+Key limes are very juicy and aromatic with a more acidic and stronger flavor than Persian limes.
 They are also known as Mexican limes.
 They also have higher sugar and citric acid content than lemons and Persian limes.

-The perfect aromatic flavors make key limes a top pick for bartenders and pie bakers around the world.
+The perfect aromatic flavors make key limes a top pick for bartenders and pie bakers worldwide.
 They also have a myriad of health benefits.
-Given the importance, let’s have a look at everything to know about key limes.
+Given the importance, let’s look at everything to know about key limes.

 Varieties of Key Lime Trees